davidstrauss/desktop-configuration/gpg.md

+# Using a GPG Master Key with GPG Smart Cards

-# Create a Master Key to Certify Sub-Keys
+## Create a Master Key to Certify Sub-Keys

 1. Start creating a new key: